Nasty Smell: It’s Like Something Crawled In & Died

-Here are a few different tips I’ve collected over the years to clean really, really foul smells.
+Here is a selection of tips I’ve collected over the years to get rid of really, really nasty smells.

-Things like your fridge dying while you’re away on a trip and you come back to rancid food that was sealed inside it for a week.
+Things like the fridge dying while you’re away for a number of weeks and you come back to rancid food that was sitting inside it the whole time.

-Or if the camper trailer had a long forgotten package of hamburger left in it during the off season and wasn’t discovered until you were packing up for a trip months later.
+Or the camper trailer had a long forgotten package of hamburger left in it during the off season and was only discovered months later when you were packing for a trip.

-- The first thing to do is thoroughly clean the area or appliance inside and out.
-Use the strongest cleaner that you can without damaging any surface.
-Remove whatever can be removed and wash it piece by piece.
+The first thing to do is thoroughly wash the area or appliance inside and out.
+Use the strongest cleaner possible without damaging the surface.
+Take out whatever can be removed and scrub it all piece by piece.

-- If the smell is so bad you’re gagging (and you probably will be), wear a mask and take plenty of fresh air breaks.
+If the smell is so bad you’re gagging (and you probably will be), wear a mask and have plenty of fresh air breaks.
+No mask?
+I keep a couple dollar store scarves stashed in my closet for weird jobs just like this.
+You never know when you need to wrap up!

-After you’re finished cleaning, the smell is likely still quite strong.
-Try one of the following methods.
-If one doesn’t work, try a different method until the smell has disappeared.
-This will probably take several days.
+Once the cleaning is finished, the odor probably is still quite strong.
+Try one of the following procedures.
+If it doesn’t work, try a different technique until the stank has disappeared.
+Process will surely last several days.

 Method #1